The Hague Center: Subdistricts

+Archipelbuurt

 The neighbourhood Archipelbuurt / Willemspark was largely built at the end of the 19th century.
 On the south-west border is a Jewish cemetery that dates back to 1694.
 Later on both the non-denominational and Roman Catholic cemeteries were also situated in this location.

 The neighbourhood has many wide avenues and streets with large houses, although housing in the smaller streets is more modest.
 There are even so-called 'hofjeswoningen', an early form of socialised housing.

 A lot of the large houses nowadays are used as offices, for example at the Nassauplein, the Koninginnegracht and the Laan Copes van Cattenburch.

 On the southern border of the Archipelbuurt there are newly built offices, the police headquarters and the Nationale Investeringsbank (National Investment Bank).

 Oude Centrum

 The Oude Centrum (Old Center) forms the heart of The Hague, which includes the Binnenhof and Hofvijver, the Noordeinde Palace, the Mauritshuis museum, and the City Hall of The Hague.
 The history of the old center is reflected in the architectural diversity that can be found in this part of the city center, ranging from 17th century Renaissance to 20th century expressionism.